Discovery 2023: June 6-25

 History of Discovery

 In 1998, Myron Blosser ’79, long-time EMHS biology teacher, led the first cross-country immersion experience for juniors and seniors, called Coast-to-Coast.

 Five years later, after joining the staff at EMS, he and Elwood Yoder lead a trip called Lewis and Clark.
 This biennial trip was later called Discovery.

-Myron led trips until 2013 with various faculty and staff joining to provide support.
-Science teacher Lee Good, joined the trips in 2011 and 2013 and has taken leadership since then.
-He will lead his third trip summer 2019.
+Mr. Blosser led trips until 2013 with various faculty and staff joining to provide support.
+Science teacher Lee Good, joined the trips in 2011 and 2013 and then took leadership of trips in 2015, 2017 and 2019.